samsalisbury/circleci-multi-file-config/copythis.circleci/README.md

 # How to use CircleCI multi-file config

+This README and the Makefile should be in your `.circleci` directory, in the root of your repository.
+All path references in this README assume we are in this `.circleci` directory.

-The Makefile in this directory generates the `./config.yml` in CircleCI 2.0 syntax, from the tree rooted at `./config/`, which contains files in CircleCI 2.1 syntax.
+The `Makefile` in this directory generates `./config.yml` in CircleCI 2.0 syntax, from the tree rooted at `./config/`, which contains files in CircleCI 2.0 or 2.1 syntax.

+## Quickstart

+The basic workflow is:

+- Edit source files in `./config/`
+- When you are done, run `make ci-config` to update `./config.yml`
+- Commit this entire `.circleci` directory, including that generated file together.
+- Run `make ci-verify` to ensure the current `./config.yml` is up to date with the source.

+When merging this `.circleci` directory:

+- Do not merge the generated `./config.yml` file, instead:
+- Merge the source files under `./config/`, and then
+- Run `make ci-config` to re-generate the merged `./config.yml`

+And that's it, for more detail, read on!

+## How does it work, roughly?

 CircleCI supports [generating a single config file from many], using the `$ circleci config pack` command.
 It also supports [expanding 2.1 syntax to 2.0 syntax] using the `$ circleci config process` command.
+We use these two commands, stitched together using the `Makefile` to implement the workflow.

 [generating a single config file from many]: https://circleci.com/docs/2.0/local-cli/#packing-a-config
 [expanding 2.1 syntax to 2.0 syntax]: https://circleci.com/docs/2.0/local-cli/#processing-a-config

 ## Prerequisites